wdwright90/Wyze2_marauders_map/README.md

 Setting up on Amazon EC2 Instance:
 1. ssh into Amazon EC2 instance using .pem file
 2. Create directory in efs-utils folder
-3. clone github repository in new directory
+3. clone github repository in new directory: `git clone https://github.com/wdwright90/Wyze2_marauders_map.git`
 4. Use scp or FileZilla to copy data from local files to EC2 instance